marvlad/annie101/boost/advanced/A3/README.md

 The `CardData` class is modified so it does not have a ZMQ dependens.
 Additionally, parts of the PMT decoder code is added in the `include/pmt_helper.h` file.

 ## Usage:
 Use the Makefile to compile the file.
 This example additionally takes the rawdata to rootfile format of the waveforms.
+Complementary, there is a ROOT script to read the output rootfile `plotWaveform.C`.